Devanshi098/groww_clone/README.md

 This project is a clone of the Groww investment platform, aiming to replicate its core functionalities.

 Features (Possible Implementation)
-Real time stock data
+Real time stock data,
-Interactive design
+Interactive design,
-Visually amicable UI components
+Visually amicable UI components.

 Tech stack: